kitten/kitten.sh/pages/graphql-normalized-caching/index.md

 - **Optimistic Updates**, which allow mutations to optimistically make changes to the cache's data immediately, before a request is even sent to the API.
-- **Commutative Data Layering**, which ensures that results from the API are applied in order, even if they arrive in a varying order.
+- **Commutative Data Layering**, which ensures that results from the API are applied in order, even if they arrive in varying order.

 Both of these features were vital for us to allow **Offline Support** to be added while keeping the developer experience neither complicated nor confusing.
 When this mode of Graphcache is used a `storage` engine may be passed (the default one uses IndexedDB) which persists results and queued mutations.
-When the client is offline then Graphcache is able to continue delivering fully cached or patial results as best as it can, while when it's online it continually persists data.
+When the client is offline then Graphcache is able to continue delivering fully cached or partial results as best as it can, while when it's online it continually persists data.

 ### Optimistic Updates

 "Optimistic Updates" are a feature that we've added almost right at the start of implementing Graphcache as it has become an almost standard feature of GraphQL normalised caches.
-With _optimistic updates_ a `optimistic` configuration option may be passed to Graphcache that tells the cache how to generate a "fake result" for a mutation before a request has been sent to the API.
+With _optimistic updates_ an `optimistic` configuration option may be passed to Graphcache that tells the cache how to generate a "fake result" for a mutation before a request has been sent to the API.